Realpiyushsonkar/Amazon-Clone/README.md

 # Amazon-Clone
-This is a clone of amazon website and I made this clone to learn html and css
+This is a clone of amazon website and I made this clone just to learn and get a clear knowledeg about html and css.